semgrep/semgrep-docs/docs/faq.md

 For SCA, reachability analysis is critical to cut down noise and reduce false positives.
 Semgrep offers reachability analysis for [several languages, such as Java, JavaScript, and Ruby](supported-languages/#semgrep-supply-chain) whereas Snyk only offers reachability for Java.

-For SAST, both Semgrep and Snyk offer good solutions out of the box, however writing custom rules is easier and more scalable with Semgrep, enabling you to accomodate issues specific to your codebase that no vendor could out-of-box.
+For SAST, both Semgrep and Snyk offer good solutions out of the box, however writing custom rules is easier and more scalable with Semgrep, enabling you to accommodate issues specific to your codebase that no vendor could out-of-box.
 Semgrep supports 30+ languages whereas Snyk supports 14.

 For secrets scanning, Semgrep Secrets leverages semantic analysis, entropy analysis, and validation to accurately detect and fix secrets.
 Snyk has a [business partnership with GitGuardian](https://blog.gitguardian.com/were-teaming-up-with-snyk-to-strengthen-developer-security/) to offer their secret scanning to Snyk customers.